-The aging HIV population requires special consideration.
-In addition to the “normal” stresses of aging, such as social isolation, older people living with HIV face the dual threat of ageism and HIV stigma.
-Clinicians need to understand this population in order to better treat them.
-Together we can STOP (Screen, Treat, Overcome, Prevent) HIV.
+The aging LGBTQ population requires special consideration.
+In addition to the “normal” stresses of aging, such as social isolation, older LGBTQ people face the dual threat of ageism and stigma.
+As clinicians, we need to understand this population in order to better treat them.
+Watch the on-demand CME/CEU video to learn how we can STOP (Screen, Treat, Overcome, Prevent) HIV.

 Have questions about the program?
 Please contact Rachel Deerr at email@example.com

 Maile Karris, MD

 Dr. Maile Karris is a board-certified internal medicine and infectious diseases physician who has been caring for persons living with HIV since 2004.
 She cares for a variety of persons living with HIV but has a special interest in the successful aging of persons living with HIV.